austinshin/austinshin.github.io/source/_posts/2018-02-22-tic-tac-toe.markdown

 comments: true
 categories: sideproject
 ---
-Created a tic-tac-toe command line game really quick~
+Created a tic-tac-toe command line game to practice coding under time constraints and practice using node's readline.

 Find it here: